ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ### Why are these specific gossip parameters chosen?

 - `D`, `D_low`, `D_high`, `D_lazy`: recommended defaults.
-- `fanout_ttl`: 60  (TODO: increase to cover an epoch?)
-- `gossip_advertise`: 3 (TODO: to increase to 6?)
+- `heartbeat_interval`: 0.7 second, recommended for eth2 in the [GossipSub evaluation report by Protocol Labs](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4).
+- `fanout_ttl`: 60, recommended default.
+  Fanout is primarily used by committees publishing attestations to subnets.
+  This happens once per epoch per validator and the subnet changes each epoch so there is little to gain in having a `fanout_ttl` be increased from the recommended default.
+- `mcache_len`: 6, increase by one to ensure that mcache is around for long enough for `IWANT`s to respond to `IHAVE`s in the context of the shorter `heartbeat_interval`.
+If `mcache_gossip` is increased, this param should be increased to be at least `3` (~2 seconds) more than `mcache_gossip`. should be increased to be at least
+- `mcache_gossip`: 3, recommended default.
+This can be increased to 5 or 6
+  (~4 seconds) if gossip times are longer than expected and the current window does not provide enough responsiveness during adverse conditions.
-- `gossip_history`: `SLOTS_PER_EPOCH * SECONDS_PER_SLOT / heartbeat_interval = approx. 385`.
-Attestation validity is bounded by an epoch, so this is the safe max bound.
+- `seen_ttl`: `SLOTS_PER_EPOCH * SECONDS_PER_SLOT / heartbeat_interval = approx. 550`.
+  Attestation gossip validity is bounded by an epoch, so this is the safe max bound.
-- `heartbeat_interval`: 1 second, recommended default.
-  For Eth2 specifically, 0.6-0.7s was recommended in the [GossipSub evaluation report by Protocol Labs](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4).
-  And this parameter will be experimented with in testnets.

 ### Why is there `MAXIMUM_GOSSIP_CLOCK_DISPARITY` when validating slot ranges of messages in gossip subnets?